linkerd/linkerd-examples/k8s-daemonset/README.md

 #### Daemonsets + Linkerd2

 Running Linkerd 1.x together with Linkerd2 is relatively simple and only requires a few minor changes.
-Linkerd 1.x relies on dtabs and service names in this format `/svc/residual service name>`.In Linkerd2, traffic routing is based on a Kubernetes DNS name with a port number e.g.
+These changes pertain to they way both proxies identify services to route traffic to.
+Linkerd 1.x relies on dtabs and service names in the `/svc/residual service name>` format while Linkerd2 uses Kubernetes's DNS name format with port number e.g.
 `<service>.svc.default.cluster.local:7777`.

 Linkerd 1.x and Linkerd2 work well when Linkerd 1.x is running as a daemonset in Kubernetes.
-This example walks you through the setup using the helloworld sample app.
+This example walks you through how to set this up using the helloworld sample app.

+##### Installing Linkerd 1.x
-In your k8s environment, apply a Linkerd 1.x daemonset configuration.
+In your k8s environment, install a Linkerd 1.x daemonset configuration.
 In this example, we use the `servicemesh.yml` available in the Linkerd examples repo.

 First, create a `linkerd` namespace in your environment.